dicky1212/dicky1212/README.md

 - 👋 Hi, I’m @dicky1212
-- 👀 I’m interested in gayboy
+- 👀 I’m interested in
-- 🌱 I’m currently learning gayboy
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on gayboy
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me gayboy
+- 📫 How to reach me
-- 😄 Pronouns: gayboy
+- 😄 Pronouns:
-- ⚡ Fun fact: i'm very GayBoy
+- ⚡ Fun fact: i'm very

 <!---
 dicky1212/dicky1212 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.